lb3361/gigatron-rom/Docs/vCPU7.md

 Long arithmetic instructions are implemented with the FSM framework and use `sysArgs5..sysArgs7` as working memory.
-Most of these instructions implicitly address the long accumulator `vLAC` and use `vAC` to specify the address of their argument.
+Most of these instructions implicitly address the 32 bits long accumulator `vLAC` and use `vAC` to specify the address of their argument.
 Long integers cannot cross page boundaries.
 As usual the signed comparisons leave in `vAC` a number that is less than, equal to, or greater than zero ready for conditional jump opcodes.

 | Opcode |  Encoding  | Cycles      | Function
 | ------ | ---------- | ----------- | -------